 Learning Myanman whilst travelling in Myanmar

 Not many people know this but the Burmese speak a total of 111 different languages.
 The official language is Burmese and some of the most important secondary languages are Shan, Kayin, Rakhine, Mon, Chin and Kachin.
 Burmese is a Sino-Tibetan language and is one of the most widely spoken in the world.
 It was first spoken by the Bamar people and related ethnic groups.
-Today, Burmese is the primary language of instruction, and English is the secondary language taught in schools.
+Today, Burmese is the primary language of instruction, and English is the second language taught in schools.

 Whilst backpacking Myanmar, I used uTalk Go, a super magical language learning app, to get to grips with the language and learn a few phrases in Burmese.